brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

     reach leaf-3.
 If anyone wants to send traffic to leaf-3 they better not give it me because I will blackhole it."

- 3. Spine-1, also being a helpful and altruistic router thinks: "I must warn all the leaf routers!
+ 3. Spine-1, also being a helpful and altruistic node thinks: "I must warn all the leaf nodes!
-    Evidently somewhere out there, there is this leaf-3 router, but I don't know how to get to it.
+    Evidently somewhere out there, there is this leaf-3 node, but I don't know how to get to it.
     I must warn everyone not to send any traffic for leaf-3 to me."

- 4. How does spine-1 warn the other routers?
-By advertising a special kind of host-specific 2.0.0.3/32 route for leaf-3 to all leaf routers.
+ 4. How does spine-1 warn the other nodes?
+By advertising a special kind of host-specific 2.0.0.3/32 route for leaf-3 to all leaf nodes.
     This route is called a negative disaggregation route.
     Such a negative route has a very special meaning: it means "Please do _not_ send traffic for this prefix to me.
 If you have another route to this same prefix that avoids me, even if

- 5. When the leaf routers receive such a negative disaggregation route, this install it as a special route in the routing information base (RIB) with negative next-hops.
+ 5. When the leaf nodes receive such a negative disaggregation route, this install it as a special route in the routing information base (RIB) with negative next-hops.

  6. This concept of a negative next-hop is a pure control-plane abstraction.
 In current forwarding